Esri/calcite-app-components/PROJECT_GUIDELINES.md

 1. You'll need to generate a new stencil build for the docs by running `$ npm run docs`.
 1. The docs will need to be committed or merged in the `master` branch before they take effect.

-## Boilerplate Component

-See the [boilerplate example](https://github.com/Esri/calcite-app-components/blob/master/BOILERPLATE_COMPONENT.md) on how to create a new Calcite App Component.

 ## Github Workflow

 ### Issues